wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 #### Works
 ***Landings* by Adèle Le Gallez**

-A missing church on Orkney.
-An only child in Oldham.
-A relief for those in free-fall, and a retreat for those in crisis.
+A missing church on Orkney.<br>An only child in Oldham.<br>A relief for those in free-fall, and a retreat for those in crisis.

 Live sound experiment, demonstration, and storytelling.